0cjs/sedoc/8bit/msx/rom.md

            0D8  GTTRIG    joystick btn read; A=param/ret; see BASIC `STRIG()` 0DB  GTPAD     touchpad read; A=param/ret
            0DE  GTPD      paddle read; A=param/ret
            ...
+           0E1  TAPION    turn on CMT motor and read header block (cyE) 0E4  TAPIN     read data from CMT into A (cyE) 0E7  TAPIOF    stop reading from CMT
+           0EA  TAPOON    CMT motor on, write short(A=0)/long(A≠0) header (cyE) 0ED  TPOUT     write data in A to CMT (cyE) 0F0  TAPOUT    stop writing to CMT
+           0F3  STMOTR    CMT motor A: 00=stop 01=start FF=toggle
+           ...
            135  CHGSND    set 1-bit sound port A=0 off, A=~0 on
            138  RSLREG    A←current output to primary slot register